 Community POWER is a program of the Solid Waste Management Coordinating Board (a joint-powers board of Anoka, Carver, Dakota, Hennepin, Ramsey and Washington counties).

 Two Cities Team-up to Collect Unwanted Furniture and Other Bulky Items

 The cities of Falcon Heights and Lauderdale were awarded a Public Entity Innovation Grant from the Environment Health Section of Ramsey County to make it easier for residents to dispose of bulky items such as mattresses, furniture and appliances.
 The two cities developed and implemented a pilot program starting in July and running through September of 2013.
 Together, the cities collected over 43,000 pounds of bulky items from residents.
 Materials were transported to facilities for recycling whenever possible.
 Nearly 200 residents (191) were served in Falcon Heights and 128 in Lauderdale.

 Spring Compost Bin Sale

 The Recycling Association of Minnesota will be selling compost bins at a reduced price, starting in mid March.

-Archives for Green Alternatives - An Environmental Newsletter for City of Saint Paul and Ramsey County.
-Employees
+Green Alternatives - An Environmental Newsletter for Ramsey County Employees

 Return to Recycling & Trash